lhanson/cognition-caps/README.md

 ====
 Because a good project is never finished.

 * Write a database migration from ExpressionEngine/MySQL into SimpleDb.
-Exclude that code from the Heroku slug since we won't want to run it there.
   - Move images from old hosting to S3
 * Maybe have each cap image's background switch to a highlighted green version on hover
 * Make sure Jetty is returning Content-Type headers